Wim Delvoye

 Lives and works Ghent (Belgium) and Brighton (UK).

-A neo-conceptual artist, Wim Delvoye is widely known for contemporary art that cleverly combines philosophical ideas, a fresh use of materials and a love for craftsmanship.
-Blurring the boundary between the art of the past and the digital realm of current art practice, he makes aerodynamic, mathematically perfect, intricate sculptures that take both art and design to new levels of invention, laying down a lucid and amused glance at contemporary society.
+A neo-conceptual artist, Wim Delvoye, is widely recognized for his contemporary art that cleverly combines philosophical ideas, innovative use of materials, and a passion for craftsmanship.
+He blurs the boundaries between traditional art and the digital realm of contemporary artistic practices, creating aerodynamic, mathematically precise, and intricate sculptures that take the art and design to new levels of invention, while offering a perceptive and playful commentary on contemporary society.

 With the body of Gothic works that evolved since the early 2000s Delvoye walks a thin line between exploring artistic styles of the past and monumentality – by highlighting the medieval Gothic, interpreting it with contemporary themes and industrial techniques, he is aiming to create a new form of contemporary architecture.
 The works made of a laser cut corten steel plates reproduce neo-Gothic tracery.
 The ornaments on the works are not so much used as decorative quotations but as patterns of value and permanence in the modern era.